Organizations Providing Information on Child Welfare and the Law

 Fax: (303) 864-5351

-The National Association of Counsel for Children (NACC) works to improve the legal protection and representation of children by training and educating child advocates and by effecting policy and legal systems change.
+The National Association of Counsel for Children (NACC) works to improve the legal protection and representation of children by training and educating child advocates.
 The NACC sponsors conferences and seminars on important issues confronting child advocates and files amicus curiae briefs in selected court cases affecting children.
-The Association also has a legislative agenda, a national child advocate awards program, and a speakers bureau.
+The Association also has a national child advocate awards program, and a speakers bureau.

 National Center for Juvenile Justice